creatorcat70/extensionsinfo/README.md

 # extensionsinfo
-School Chromebook extension id's and info on what they do.
-Also has built-in Quality-of-life features that you need when using proxies.
-Made by @thefakesydney on discord.
+Gives info on unknown school chromebook extensions.
+Also has some pretty cool extra stuff on it which you probably need (maybe?).
+Contact @thefakesydney on discord if you have any questions